The Speed of Quantum Information Spreading in Chaotic Systems: Introduction and results

-In this work, we consider spatially local systems and discuss a setup which can be used to sharply measure the way initially localized quantum information spreads in space as a function of time.
+In this work, we consider spatially local systems and discuss a setup that can be used to sharply measure the way initially localized quantum information spreads in space as a function of time.
+Given a family of spatial subregions of fixed shape and variable size $R$, we diagnose information spreading by determining how $R$ must increase with time such that a subregion of size $R$ just contains some initially localized quantum information.
 For the class of models considered here, we find that information spreads ballistically, at an information speed $v_I$.
-Moreover, we find that this speed is precisely related to two other characteristic speeds, the entanglement speed $v_E$, which measures how rapidly entanglement grows after a quantum quench~\cite{Liu:2013iza}, and the butterfly speed $v_B$, which measures how rapidly perturbations spread in space~\cite{Roberts_2015_vB,Roberts:2016wdl}.
+This speed can depend on the shape of the regions used to define it, and we give a general criterion determining $v_I$ for any valid family of regions.
+Our focus is on strip-like regions where $R$ is taken to be the half-width of the strip.
+In this case, we find that the information speed is precisely related to two other characteristic speeds, the entanglement speed $v_E$, which measures how rapidly entanglement grows after a quantum quench~\cite{Liu:2013iza}, and the butterfly speed $v_B$, which measures how rapidly perturbations spread in space~\cite{Roberts_2015_vB,Roberts:2016wdl}.

 The setup we consider is a quench experiment with two ingredients.
 First, given some spatially local chaotic system, we prepare an initial pure state $|\psi\rangle$ of some given energy density $\varepsilon$ above the ground state.
 This state may be out of local equilibrium, but chaos will lead to a late time state that is effectively thermal at some temperature $T(\varepsilon)$.
 At the initial moment, the entanglement of any region $A$ is taken to be a fixed fraction $f$ of its thermal value, $S(A) = f s |A| + \cdots$ where $0\leq f \leq 1$, $s$ is the thermal entropy density, and $\cdots$ denotes subleading terms.